lucienl100/fractal-landscape-generator/README.md

 ## Camera Motion
 The camera motion implemented is a flying vehicle first person camera, the camera is allowed to go anywhere inside the bounds of the terrain and above the ground.
-The camera is attached to a player object which rotates according to the mouse x axis input, controllong the yaw of the camera.
+The camera is attached to a player object which rotates accordingly to the mouse x axis input, controllong the yaw of the camera.
 The camera itself rotates up and down independently of the player object, controlling the pitch of the camera.

 The code used for rotating the camera using the mouse implements the following update method: